sizsan/Bookly/README.md

 5 (10 points) Model discussion
    - Describe how models will implement the relationships given in the database design with ActiveRecord associations" -->

-Our projects database consisted of several models, these models being `Books`, `Advert`, `Order`, and `User`.
+Our project database consists of several models, these being `Book`, `Advert`, `Order`, and `User`.

-#### Users Model
+#### User Model

-The `Users` model was the first one that the team chose to implement.
+The `User` model was the first one that the team chose to implement.
 This was due to the fact that in previous projects, when it was implemented later, team members found that putting functions behind Devise was more work than just starting with it.
 This model's associations were `has_many :advert` and the standard connections that Devise generated.
 - `has_many :adverts`, the purpose of this connection was to allow a single user to create multiple adverts allowing them to advertise more than one book at a time.

-#### Books Model
+#### Book Model

-The second model implemented was called `Books`.
+The second model implemented was called `Book`.
 This was because the team chose to link the application to Google Books and needed a model to locally store the data used for this application.
-This model was connected to the `Adverts` model through a `has_many :adverts` association.
+This model was connected to the `Advert` model through a `has_many :adverts` association.
 - `has_many :adverts`, this was due to the fact that multiple users could create an advert for the same book.

-#### Adverts Model
+#### Advert Model

-After books, the `Adverts` model was implemented.
+Next, the `Advert` model was implemented.
 This model unlike `Book` has associations to more than one table, these connections being `belongs_to :book` and `belongs_to :user`.
 - `belongs_to :book`, this association was created because the team only wanted a user to be able to advertise one book per advert.
 - `belongs_to :user`, the purpose of this connection was to ensure that only one user (`:seller`) would be attached to an advert.
 Only having one user attached to each advert allowed their contact information and name to be displayed easily.
 This also simplified the connection to the Stripe cloud service.

-#### Orders Model
+#### Order Model

-For the `Orders` model the team settled on two `belongs_to` associations, one being to `:adverts` the other being to `:user`.
+For the `Order` model the team settled on two `belongs_to` associations, one being to `:adverts` the other being to `:user`.
 The purpose of this model was to put the information for Stripe in a single model making its implementation much simpler.
 - `belongs_to :adverts`, the connection to adverts enables the application to display the details of which advert the user has chosen to buy, making it quite simple to send that information to Stripe.
 - `belongs_to :user`, the `user` association was again designed to simplify the connection with Stripe.